rcrderby/crg-streamdeck/README.md

-# Stream Deck Control for the Roller Derby CRG Scoreboard Software
+# Stream Deck Control for CRG

+## Overview

+This repository includes resources that allow you to control the CRG Scoreboard application for roller derby with an Elgato Stream Deck.